CiscoISE/terraform-provider-ciscoise/docs/data-sources/session_service_node.md

 subcategory: ""
 description: |-
   It performs read operation on PsnNodeDetailsWithRadiusService.
-  - This data source allows the client to get a PSN node details by name.
-  - This data source allows the client to get a PSN node details by ID.
-  - This data source allows the client to get all the PSN node details.
+  This data source allows the client to get a PSN node details by name.This data source allows the client to get a PSN node details by ID.This data source allows the client to get all the PSN node details.
 ---

 # ciscoise_session_service_node (Data Source)